harini1708/M2-EmbSys/Project/1_Requirements/README.md

 ## 4W’s and 1H:

-WHAT:
+### WHAT
 The setup consists of a microcontroller that is connected to the ultrasonic sensor and displays the measured distance in the LCD.

+### WHEN
-WHEN:It can be used whenever the range (or distance) has to be detected using ultrasonic sensor
+It can be used whenever the range (or distance) has to be detected using ultrasonic sensor

+### WHERE
-WHERE: It is used wherever the distance has to be sensed using the ultrasonic sensor
+It is used wherever the distance has to be sensed using the ultrasonic sensor

+### WHO
-WHO: It can be used by blind people (with some additional specifications) which reduces their dependency on others.
+It can be used by blind people (with some additional specifications) which reduces their dependency on others.

+### HOW
-HOW: The sensor used in this project is Ultrasonic sensor that detects the opposite objects and send this information to the microcontroller and the output is generated in the LCD.
+The sensor used in this project is Ultrasonic sensor that detects the opposite objects and send this information to the microcontroller and the output is generated in the LCD.